Superhuman: Nazi Germany

-Homo Galactica
+Neo-Nazism: Homo Galactica

 The Neo-Nazi David Myatt advocated in the early 1990s that after the Western Imperium, a proposed future autocratic state governing all the areas inhabited by the Aryan race, is established, and the birth rate of the Aryan race is brought up from its present level of about 1.6 to a replacement rate of 2.1, that then a new super-race called Homo Galactica should be created by genetic engineering from the most perfect Aryans, which by then will have themselves been improved through genetic enhancement.
 This new super race would be genetically engineered to have super brains, super senses, and more delicate hands to be able to travel in starships, which would be sent out to colonize the entire Milky Way Galaxy with the descendants of Aryans.

 Real life examples

 Athletics

 Many acts performed by elite athletes are seen as superhuman.
 Elite athletes perform at a level that is perceived as unattainable by normal standards of performance.
-These are the result of a mixture of genetics, physical training, and mental conditioning.
+These are the result of a mixture of performance enhancing drugs, genetics, physical training, and mental conditioning.
 For example, the highest VO2 max test results ever recorded were from Norwegian cross-country skier, Bjorn Daehlie, who scored a 96 ml/kg/min.
-Another man, Dean Karnazes ran 50 marathons in 50 days in all 50 states in 2006.
-On February 4, 2015 actor and power lifter Hafthor Bjornsson broke a 1000-year-old record by carrying a 1,433 pound log on his back for 5 steps.
+Another man, Dean Karnazes ran 50 marathons in 50 days in all 50 states in the United States in 2006.
+On February 4, 2015, actor and power lifter Hafthor Bjornsson broke a 1000-year-old record by carrying a 650 kilogram (1,433 pound) log on his back for 5 steps.

 Outside of athletics, many people have performed superhuman feats.
-The Blue Angels flight acrobatics team regularly pulls maneuvers equal to 4-6 times the force of gravity (g), with some turns as high as 8g.
+The Blue Angels flight acrobatics team regularly pulls maneuvers equal to 4–6 times the force of gravity (g), with some turns as high as 8g.
 One man, Greg Poe, is a pilot who was able withstand turns of 12g.

 There are also many stories of people lifting extremely heavy objects under extreme stress, known as hysterical strength.
 These situations are created when abnormal tasks are completed due to the brain's heightened need for achievement.